California-Data-Collaborative/RateComparison/README.md

 ## Getting Started

-To get the tool running using [public sample data](https://data.smgov.net/Public-Services/Water-Usage/4nnq-5vzx) from the City of Santa Monica,
+It's easy to get the tool running on a [sample of public data from the City of Santa Monica](https://data.smgov.net/Public-Services/Water-Usage/4nnq-5vzx)*,

 1. Ensure that `R` is [installed](https://www.r-project.org/).